objectbox/objectbox-dart/README.md

 ObjectBox supports multiple platforms and languages:

 * [ObjectBox Java / Kotlin](https://github.com/objectbox/objectbox-java): runs on Android, desktop, and servers.
-* [ObjectBox Swift](https://github.com/objectbox/objectbox-swift): build fast mobile apps for iOS (and macOS)
+* [ObjectBox Swift](https://github.com/objectbox/objectbox-swift): build fast mobile apps for iOS and macOS
 * [ObjectBox Go](https://github.com/objectbox/objectbox-go): great for data-driven tools and embedded server applications
 * [ObjectBox C and C++](https://github.com/objectbox/objectbox-c): native speed with zero copy access to FlatBuffer objects

 ## How can you help ObjectBox?

-We strive to bring joy to Flutter developers and appreciate all kinds feedback, both positive and negative.
+We strive to bring joy to Flutter developers and appreciate all kind of feedback, both positive and negative.
 What do you love?
 What's amiss?
 Where do you struggle in everyday app development?

 **We're looking forward to receiving your comments and requests:**

 - Add [GitHub issues](https://github.com/ObjectBox/objectbox-dart/issues)
 - Upvote issues you find important by hitting the 👍/+1 reaction button
-- Drop us a line via [@ObjectBox_io](https://twitter.com/ObjectBox_io/)
+- Drop us a line on Twitter via [@ObjectBox_io](https://twitter.com/ObjectBox_io/)
 - ⭐ us, if you like what you see

 Thank you! 🙏